sadhbh-c0d3/crypto-pnl/README.md

 **Please follow instructions below in section *Data Download* to learn about how to _correctly_ download data from Binance**

-### Matching Tansactions
+### Matching Transactions
 This tool uses LIFO or FIFO.

-According to defaults oftend found in commercial tools in Ireland we use FIFO, but I haven't found any such confirmation in official Revenue documentation.
+According to defaults often found in commercial tools in Ireland we use FIFO, but I haven't found any such confirmation in official Revenue documentation.
 [Revenue statement on taxastion of cryptocurrencies](https://www.revenue.ie/en/companies-and-charities/financial-services/cryptocurrencies/index.aspx)

 The rules for UK are described here [CGT share matching rules – a worked example](https://www.whitefieldtax.co.uk/cgt-share-matching-rules-worked-example/)